 I think it would be useful to look at the philosophical basis for defending the right to life of unborn babies from the branch of philosophy called metaphysics.
 Metaphysics isn’t actually as abstract as it sounds.
 Essentially it’s just the thinking of being, of existence.
 Everyone is really capable of metaphysics; whenever we consider the existence of things, how things exist, whenever we know some thing and consider what is – we’re doing metaphysics.
 It’s actually impossible for any thinking person not to do metaphysics.
 If we never considered things with being, we would never consider anything.
 My point is: anybody can do metaphysics, this isn’t just something for intellectual high brows with PhD’s.

-Let us begin with the facts that nobody disputes, the basic data that is not controversial, that is accepted by both sides of the debate, and which forms the basis for any further discussion.
+Let us begin with the facts that nobody disputes, the basic data that is not controversial, that is accepted by those against abortion and those who aren’t, and which forms the basis for any further discussion.

 Today, February 22, 2012 begins the largest spring campaign ever for 40 Days for Life, a movement to end abortion through prayer and fasting, constant vigil, and community outreach.
 This spring 258 locations will be participating.
 This is an enormously powerful campaign that has had a lot of unexpected success since it began in 2007.
 It has even spread to other countries besides America, as shown in this new video from the campaign leaders: